 Our GST data analytics approach has uncovered significant savings in areas such as the following:

 GST incorrectly charged and remitted on transactions within a GST group

 Import GST not fully captured and recovered

 Taxable purchases being incorrectly recorded as being GST free, meaning input tax credits were not identified and claimed

 GST input tax credits being missed where amounts have been ‘on-charged’ or reimbursed

 GST apportionment percentages not being appropriately followed or regularly reviewed

 Incorrect GST input tax credit calculations (eg GST not equal to 10%)

 Transactions not recorded through the usual sale and purchase process

-If you are interested in learning more about how we can assist you to maximise your GST opportunities while managing your GST risks, please email us at [email protected].
+If you are interested in learning more about how we can assist you to maximise your GST opportunities while managing your GST risks, click here to join us at the upcoming CTS Conference in Melbourne or please email us at CTSteam@shinewing.com.au.